skabeche/skizophonic-nuxt/content/en/music/gossip.md

 title: Gossip
 ---

-Recorded, mixed and mastered at APK Studies in Valencia in January and February 2011.
+Recorded, mixed and mastered at APK Studios in Valencia (Spain) in January and February 2011.

 Producer: Octavio Hidalgo<br>
 Photography: Pablo Serrano<br>